Erie Railroad: Heritage unit

 As part of the 30th anniversary of Norfolk Southern Railway being formed, NS decided to paint 20 new locomotives into the paint scheme of predecessor railroads.
 NS #1068, an EMD SD70ACe, was painted into Erie Railroad's green passenger scheme.
 It was released on May 25, 2012.

+In October 2023, as part of the 40th Anniversary of NJ Transit Rail Operations, EMD GP40PH-2B No. 4210 was painted into the Erie Railroad's black-and-yellow scheme.